About County of Merced Housing Authority

 Submit Your Application

-Contact County of Merced Housing Authority directly at (209) 386-4139 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official County of Merced Housing Authority portal.
+Applications are free — never pay anyone to apply on your behalf.
+If applying online, take a screenshot of your confirmation page for your records.

 4